heykayla/my-writing/Tutorials/dev.to_tutorial.md

 Go to the [DEV](dev.to) website to create an account.
 On the upper-right-hand corner of the homepage, click the **Create an Account** button (red box).
 Or you can click the other **Create an Account** button beneath the DEV Community message (blue box).
 Afterward, DEV will redirect you to their sign-up page.

-### 1.2 Sign-up with a GitHub
+### 1.2 Sign-up with GitHub

 Click **Sign-up with GitHub** as the third-party application to create a DEV account on the sign-up page.

 ### 1.3 Authorize DEV to access your third-party application

 DEV will redirect you to a new page requesting authorization to your GitHub account.
-By approving the authorization, you allow DEV to identify you by your GitHub account.
-Click **Authorize practicaldev** to confirm authorizing.
+Click Authorize practicaldev to approve the request.
+By approving the request, you allow DEV to identify you by your GitHub account (email and username).

 ### 1.4 Welcome to the DEV community